dgs797/LuxTemp/README.md

-# Lumixan - Brightness & Color Temperature Control
+# LuxTemp - Brightness & Color Temperature Control

 A beautiful, modern brightness and color temperature control application for Linux with a stunning dark theme interface.
 Features f.lux-like blue light reduction, system tray integration, and responsive design for all screen sizes.